 is that of functors from $[1]$. \begin{lemma}[\cite{striat}] Let $X = (X\to P)$ be a stratified space.
 There is a natural identification of the maximal $\infty$-subgroupoid of $\exit(X)$

 as the coproduct of the underlying spaces of the strata of $X$.
-For each pair of strata $p,q\in P$ there is an identification of the space of morphisms in $\exit(X)$ from the $X_p$ cofactor to the $X_q$ cofactor
+For each pair of strata $p,q\in P$ there is an identification of the space of morphisms in $\exit(X)$ with source in $X_p$ and target in $X_q$,

 as the underlying space of the $q$-stratum of the link of $X_p$ in the open stratified subspace $X_{|P^{p/}}\subset X$.

 \end{lemma}